-According to the Mayo Clinic: “Neurofibromatosis is a genetic disorder that disturbs cell growth in your nervous system, causing tumors to form on nerve tissue.
-These tumors may develop anywhere in your nervous system, including in your brain, spinal cord and nerves.
+According to the Mayo Clinic Neurofibromatosis is a genetic disorder that disturbs cell growth in your nervous system, causing tumors to form on nerve tissue.
+Benign tumors (neurofibroma) may develop anywhere in your nervous system, including in your brain, spinal cord and nerves.

 The Social Security Administration does not have a specific listing for Neurofibromatosis, but your symptoms may meet another listing.
 For example, if you suffer from severe scoliosis from your Neurofibromatosis you could be evaluated under 1.00 Musculoskeletal System (for adults) or 101.00 Musculoskeletal – Childhood.